AlexanderHart/BCeVote/readme.md

 ### Part Two - Install BCeV:
 1. Create empty parent directory.
-2. `$ python3 -m venv venv`
+2. Create Python virtual environment `$ python3 -m venv venv`
 3. Clone repo into venv directory.
-4. `$ source venv/bin/activate`
+4. Activate virtual environment`$ source venv/bin/activate`
 5. `$ pip3 -r install requirements.txt`
 6. `$ pip3 install py-algorand-sdk`
 7. Set environment variables, APP_MAIL_USERNAME and APP_MAIL_PASSWORD to your email and password, respectfully.
+Also, these values can be hardcoded in /project/config.py, if desired.

 ### Part Three - Create and run Private Network/Algod Processes & Update Config:
 1. Create a private network with `./goal network create -r ~/algodNet -n private -t <path_to_template.json>`
 NOTICE: We supply the template JSON file (from the Algorand developer page) that can be used in the above step.
 Locate the file at the following path: <YourParentDirectory>/venv/BCeV-master/project/privateNetwork.json
 2. `./goal network start -r ~/algodNet`
 3. `./goal kmd start -d ~/algodNet/Primary`
-4. Using the API keys in files: algod.net algod.token kmd.net kmd.token in ~/algodNet/Primary and ~/algodNet/Primary/kmd, respectfully, then open config.py located at <YourParentDirectory/venv/BCeV-master/project/config.py and update the API credentials where neccesary.
+4. Using the API keys in files: algod.net algod.token kmd.net kmd.token in ~/algodNet/Primary and ~/algodNet/Primary/kmd, respectfully, then open config.py located at <YourParentDirectory>/venv/BCeV-master/project/config.py and update the API credentials where neccesary.

 ### Part Four - Run setup processes for Flask
 1. `$ python manage.py create_db`